 Teddy Thompson has a musical pedigree that gets your attention immediately – as the son of folk legends Richard and Linda Thompson -- but it's his soaring voice that won our hearts.
-Chris Douridas hosted a special session recorded at Apogee Berkeley Street Studios in front of a live audience which airs on Morning Becomes Eclectic at 11:15am.
+Chris Douridas hosted a special session recorded at KCRW's Apogee Sessions in front of a live audience which airs on Morning Becomes Eclectic at 11:15am.

 Chris Douridas: Teddy Thompson in live performance.
 A song called over and over which you can find on the album Bella on the Verve Forecast Label which is a very well known Legacy Country Label.